ahmediqbg/ahmediqbg.github.io/README.md

 ## Requirements

--   Ruby 2.6
+-   Ruby 2.6.5 (works for me on Windows)
     -   Bundler (`gem install bundler`)

 ### Notes

 - You may need MSYS2 (`ridk install`) if using Windows.
-- `choco install ruby` will give you the WRONG ruby version, i.e. Ruby > 2.6.
+- `choco install ruby` MIGHT give you the WRONG ruby version.
-	- Instead, run `choco install ruby --version=2.6.2.1`.
+	- If this happens, uninstall ruby, and run `choco install ruby --version=2.6.5`.

 ## Testing locally